asifnawazminhas/asifnawazminhas.github.io/_posts/Red_teaming/2025-09-26-wax-ntlm-hash-capture.md

 Ultimately legacy formats still matter.
 They can produce high impact, low visibility checks of network segmentation, endpoint configuration, and detection maturity when used responsibly and with appropriate safeguards.

+> This technique can be applied in penetration testing or `red teaming` engagements.
+{: .prompt-danger }